GuyDupenloup/gpt2_model_from_research_papers/README.md

 ## 6. Counting model parameters

 I used the **print_trainable_vars.py** script to print the trainable variables of my model and count parameters.
-The output of the script for the smallest model size is in file **trainable_vars.txt**.
+The output of the script for the smallest model size is in file **train_vars.txt**.

 Running the script for all the model sizes in the GPT-2 paper gives the following results.